yochaigal/cairn/resources/relics.md

 ### Hand of Ser Crufiks, 1 charge
 - Hounds and other domesticated beasts grow docile at the touch of this mummified hand.
 - **Recharge**: Spend some time petting the good boy.

+#### The thing that destroys the world
+- A steel cube 2 inches (5 centimeters) on a side, with a red button taking up most of one face.
+-When the button is pressed, an identical cube (can also make more of itself) is created within spitting distance.
+Holding it down creates 1 per second.
+-Of course, 1/6 of the time the cube appears button-side down.
+This continually creates more copies.

+#### Amulet of life protection, 1 charge
+- A simple bronze disc inscribed with an ancient symbol.
+The symbol is lined with a deep red pigment.
+- The wearer automatically succeeds on a critical damage roll, the wearer can not choose whether to succeed or not.
+- **Recharge**: Bury the now faded amulet amidst the roots of a Rowan tree.
+Hang upon the branches, a fresh umbilical cord from either livestock or babe.
+If either the child or animal was harmed while procuring this, the magic won't work.
+The umbilical cord must dry out completely while hanging on the branches.
+Afterwards you can dig up the amulet which now will look renewed with fresh pigment.

+#### Ring of spell protection, 1 charge
+- A thin band of a blueish metal inlaid with a pearl.
+- The wearer can choose to negate the effects of a spell that targets them.
+- **Recharge**: Store the ring in a bird's nest within earshot of a church with a bell, for at least a fortnight.

+#### Halberd of the Moon, 3 charges
+- A masterfully crafted polearm with a crescent shaped axehead.
+Decorating the blade and spikes are silver inlays in swirling motives.
+- If the blade is reflecting natural moonlight, the wielder can expend a charge and treat the weapons attacks as enhanced, furthermore every time a creature is struck with the halberd they are harmed by moon poison taking 1 point of willpower damage.
+- In the light of a full moon, the wielder can expend all 3 charges and "cleave" a walkable passage through a body of water lasting until the moon becomes invisible.
+- **Recharge**: Place the halberd in its intended place in the moon-temple for 1 year.

+#### Iron gloves of might
+- Mittens made of dark iron rings, they look crudely made and there seems to be old scorch marks and bloodstains on them.
+- When they are put on, the bearer immediately gains 1 fatigue and then again one more each hour they are worn.
+If the wearer ever gets 7 or more fatigue, they collapse and die within the hour.
+This danger should clearly be telegraphed by the Warden.
+- All attacks are enhanced while they are worn and all feats of strength involving the wearer's arms/hands automatically succeed.

+#### Polymorphing Mirror
+- Holds the image of one thing.
+If a living creature looks into the mirror or if an inanimate object is held before the mirror they are transformed into the reflection.
+The image in the mirror is lost.
+- An animated creature can only be turned into another animated creature and an inanimate object can only be turned into something inanimate.

+#### Sword of Ashes (d8), 5 charges
+- A simple straight sword covered in ash and soot, it's edges are ridden with nicks and signs of wear.
+- The wielder must be Deprived to activate it's magical properties.
+- At the expense of 1 charge, the swords blade is set ablaze with a dark red flame that produces a thick black smoke.
+All attacks made with the sword are enhanced and anytime it deals strength damage it ignites it's target.
+The flame lasts until the wielder sheaths it, puts it down or no longer is deprived.
+- **Recharge**: Prepare a large bonfire and douse the blade in a mixture of animal fat, resin and pine needles.
+Then wrap it in cloth that someone was buried in and place the sword in the bonfire.
+Light it and wait for it to go completely out, you can then retrieve the sword.